vacp2p/rfc/content/docs/rfcs/76/README.md

 This structure is crucial for handling large volumes of data, providing scalability and performance benefits.
 Additionally, Prolly trees are adept at managing data integrity during synchronization processes, making them ideal for distributed systems where consistency and up-to-date data are paramount.

+# Theory / Semantics

+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

+Prolly tree is a probabilistic data structure which is currently a non-standard data structure.
+To construct a Prolly tree as per this document one MUST have a key-value store.

 # Specification

 A Prolly tree constitutes of the following components: